 James McCormack is a rising junior at Morris Knolls High School in New Jersey.
-James has attended many UU cons, Camp Unirondack and for the past 2 years the UU-UNO Spring Seminar.
+James has attended many UU cons, Camp Unirondack and for the past 2 years the UU@UN Spring Seminar.
 He is now a Youth Envoy for the Fellowship.
 Being a UU motivates him to keep going and living to the fullest.

 Sarah Matsushima is a 2014 graduate of Ridge High School in Basking Ridge, NJ, as well as the Manhattan School of Music Pre-college Division.
-A 2013 summer intern at the UU UNO, Youth Envoy for two years, on the Spring Seminar 2014 Planning Committee, and co-Head HOTY (Head of the Youth) for the same Seminar, she plans to attend Berklee College of Music.
+A 2013 summer intern at the UU@UN, Youth Envoy for two years, on the Spring Seminar 2014 Planning Committee, and co-Head HOTY (Head of the Youth) for the same Seminar, she plans to attend Berklee College of Music.

 2012/13 Winner: Dylan Doyle-Burke

 The winning sermon, "Self Evident" was written by Dylan Doyle-Burke and addresses the 2012/13 theme Beyond Borders: Breaking Barriers of Race and Immigration.
 Dylan is a first year Masters of Divinity student studying at Union Theological Seminary and is currently an Aspirant for Unitarian Universalist Ministry.
 He is a politically oriented spoken word poet who performs around New York City living out an ever-present goal of giving voice to the voiceless.
-Dylan has been an intern for the Unitarian Universalist United Nations Office for over one year and currently serves on the UU-UNO's Ministerial Outreach Committee.
+Dylan has been an intern for the Unitarian Universalist Office at the United Nations for over one year and currently serves on the UU@UN's Ministerial Outreach Committee.
 He is also the New York Outreach Coordinator for the Unitarian Universalist organization Promise the Children that uses congregational advocacy to fight for children's rights locally and nationally.
 You are welcome to read the text of Dylan's sermon (PDF) and watch a video below of him delivering excerpts at a UUA General Assembly reception in Louisville, KY in June 2013.

 2011/12 Winner: Kent Price